Qi (pronounced “chee”) means “life energy”. Gong (pronounced “kung”) loosely means “cultivation”.

 Qigong is a Chinese art of “life energy cultivation”, or moving meditation, that incorporates breathing and movement to trigger a healing response by putting your body into parasympathetic (rest and healing) mode.

 No need for a mat, these are not floor exercises.
 You can stand or bring a chair to sit.
 Feel free to try the tapping and shaking portion of the class in the morning to wake up, or the last part in the evening to help you sleep.

 Each exercise works on different and very specific organ systems, channels and meridians in the body that correspond with Chinese medicine and acupressure points.
 There are over 45 in one video!

-This class includes tapping and shaking exercises (called “qi-scattering”) to stimulate energy and the lymphatic system and circulate more oxygen to the tissues, plus a number of other benefits.
+This online class includes tapping and shaking exercises (called “qi-scattering”) to stimulate energy and the lymphatic system and circulate more oxygen to the tissues, plus a number of other benefits.

 For example, “show your heart to the sky” or “holding the pearl”… you will find you can move further when the focus is taken off the “stretch”.